-Unfortunately, if the ANA test was run using a very common method called Multiplex testing, recent research indicates that there is an up to 43% chance (depending on the particular Multiplex diagnostic system) that the negative ANA is wrong for patients with Scleroderma!
+Unfortunately, if the ANA test was run using a very common method called Multiplex testing, recent research indicates that there is an up to a 43% chance (depending on the particular Multiplex diagnostic system) that the negative ANA is incorrect (a false negative) for patients with scleroderma!

 Diagnosis – Step 1: ANA Testing

 (This next discussion is a bit technical but VERY important, so hang in there…).

 For many years, ANA testing was done using a method called indirect immunofluorescence (commonly abbreviated as IFA or IIF).
 This has very high reliability and is the best way to test for the presence of anti-nuclear antibodies.
 However, it is a complex and time-consuming test that depends on highly trained laboratory personnel.
 Recently, many commercial laboratories and some larger hospital laboratories have switched their routine ANA and follow-up specific antibody testing to solid phase immunoassays (ELISA or EIA) or a related technique known as a Multiplex platform.
 These new techniques are less expensive than IFA.
 However, these new methods of testing can only detect a limited subset of the specific antibodies that are targeted by the tests (typically 8-13) in contrast to IFA that can detect up to 150 different possible antibodies.
 As a result, these alternate testing methods are more likely to miss relevant autoantibodies yielding a false negative ANA result, as indicated above.
 This can have a major impact on scleroderma diagnosis.
 If the results of an initial ANA screening come back negative to the doctor who ordered the ANA test without knowing this data, this can be the start of (in some cases) years of diagnostic limbo for patients.
 By the time they are finally retested for ANA by the more comprehensive IFA method, their symptoms will have progressed and may be more difficult to treat.